oroinc/documentation/user_guide/activities/activities_add_attachment.rst

 2. Click **Add Attachment** under the **More Actions** menu on the top right of the page.

    .. image:: /user_guide/img/activities/add_attachment.png
+      :alt: Click add attachment under the more actions menu

 3. In the Add Attachment dialog:

    * Choose the file to attach.
    * Leave a comment, if necessary.
    * Define the owner of the attachment.
 By default, the user creating the attachment is selected.

    .. image:: ../img/activities/add_attachment_form.png
+      :alt: Add attachment form

 .. note:: You can access attached files under *Attachments* in the **Additional Information** section of record pages.

           .. image:: ../img/activities/add_attachment_view.png
+             :alt:

 .. |IcDelete| image:: ../../img/buttons/IcDelete.png